Frequently Asked Questions and Answers

-What do I do if I cannot reach a Skype group participant?
+What do I do if I cannot reach a small group participant?

 After 3 successive emails or message attempts without a response you should contact the program, your NSL, and the NSL of the partner country.
 The student/participant will be excluded from further activities and you will either be assigned another student or continue on as a smaller group.

-The conferences are held on a weekend (one conference on Saturday and one conference on Sunday) in early-mid February, following the small-group work; dates are selected based on a majority vote by NSL(s) and faculty.
+The conferences are held on a weekend (one conference on Saturday and one conference on Sunday) in towards the end of the program following the small-group work; dates are selected based on a majority vote by NSL(s) and faculty.

 Do I have to participate in the conferences?

 Yes.
 As a courtesy to your presenting peers everyone should attend.
 This is the first time the entire group will meet.
 Traveling students must attend the conferences in order to qualify for travel.